 Is this making things clearer?
 Maybe it’s helpful also to do a quick check of any symptoms you might be experiencing.

 - You are spending more and more time on computer and other screens.
 You realise that days or even weeks can go by without any replenishing interchange with the energies of nature.
 Not only is your physical health affected, but you are also aware of a sense of loss, as if a vital dimension of life has receded, leaving you feeling rather flat and uninspired.

 - You feel disconnected and troubled when you go to bed at night, and have difficulty sleeping, because your connection to the earth is remote, leaving you trapped in thoughts that go round and round.

-- You’ve withdrawn from a whispering closeness with nature ever since you realised the earth is in pain.
-To be that close just hurts too much.
-And so you shut down.
-You switch off the news, get angry with your loved ones, take refuge in eating, or seek distraction on the internet: all indicators that inner conflict and stress is undermining your pleasure in life, harming your body and your relationships.
+- You’ve shut down your closeness from nature because of the pain of what’s happening to the earth.
+You switch off the news, get angry with your loved ones, take refuge in eating, or seek distraction on the internet: all indicators that inner conflict and stress are undermining your pleasure in life, harming your body and your relationships.